BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

     ```python Zheng68k_to_anndata.py```

-    This script downloads the label builds an AnnData file from the data and l
+    This script downloads the label and builds an AnnData file from the different data files, and finally it saves the file `Zheng_68k.h5ad` which is a standard scRAN-sec AnnData file.

+    Use `python Zheng68k_to_anndata.py --help` to see the possible command line options which control the pre-processing process.

+### from standard scRNA-sec AnnData to MAMMAL

+5.  run the `data/process_h5ad_data.py` script on the standard AnnData file.
+    **Note: this is done automatically as part of the `Zheng68k_to_anndata.py` script, so it does not need to be done manually if this data is used.

+    ```python ./process_h5ad_data.py -i Zheng_68k.h5ad -o Zheng_68k_preprocessed.h5ad```

     This will produce a file called `Zheng_68k_preprocessed.h5ad` in the data directory.

-    Use `python Zheng68k_to_anndata.py --help` to see the possible command line options which control the pre-processing process.
+    Use `python  ./process_h5ad_data.py --help` to see the possible command line options which control the pre-processing process.

+### run the file-tune process

-5. Edit [biomed-multi-alignment/mammal/examples/scrna_cell_type/config.yaml](biomed-multi-alignment/mammal/examples/scrna_cell_type/config.yaml) if needed to change the parameters of the training.
+6. Edit [biomed-multi-alignment/mammal/examples/scrna_cell_type/config.yaml](biomed-multi-alignment/mammal/examples/scrna_cell_type/config.yaml) if needed to change the parameters of the training.
 The default setup should work fine.

-6. return to the top directory **`biomed-multi-alignment`** of the project
-    and run the main finetune program:
+7. return to the top directory **`biomed-multi-alignment`** of the project and run the main finetune program:

     ```% python ./mammal/main_finetune.py "--config-name=config.yaml" "--config-path=examples/scrna_cell_type"```